Review of the QCD sum rules for exotic states: Theoretical foundations

-The local currents do suppress but do not forbid the couplings between the four-quark currents and two-meson scattering states, as the overlaps of the wave-functions are very small \cite{WZG-local-current}, on the other hand, the quantum field theory does not forbid the couplings between the four-quark currents and two-meson scattering states if they have the same quantum numbers.
+The local currents do suppress but do not forbid the couplings between the four-quark currents and two-meson scattering states, as the overlaps of the wave-functions are very small \cite{WZG-local-current}, furthermore, the quantum field theory does not forbid the couplings between the four-quark currents and two-meson scattering states if they have the same quantum numbers.
 We study the contributions of the intermediate meson-meson scattering states $D \bar{D}^\ast$, $J/\psi \pi$, $J/\psi \rho$, etc besides the tetraquark molecular state $Z_c$ to the correlation function $\Pi_{\mu\nu}(p)$ as an example,